fabolhak/project_odom_to_plane/README.md

-# project_odom_to_plane
-a simple filter which transforms an odometry message to 2D (planar assumption)
+# Project Odometry to plane
+Projects odometry message to a plane, so that the z component, roll and pitch becomes 0.

+Velocity is currently not supported and will be set to 0.

+Author:
+    fabolhak